 * Click here for rating key

 Sonoma Wine Bar & Bistro Restaurant Review: Some diners enter Sonoma thinking they’re at Ruth’s Chris, understandable given its location directly beneath the famed steakhouse.
 Contributing to the mistaken identity is Sonoma’s sleek, sexy look, worthy of a sophisticated, national build-out.
 But this wine bar and bistro, with its Scandinavian-cool lounge-bar and gleaming dining room, is a solidly independent outfit.
-Sonoma’s wine cellar favors small vineyard producers over mass-produced, household names, and offers intriguing flights along with bottles and by-the-glass pours.
-There’s even a tiny wine shop up front.
-The American-based, Euro-internationally-influenced menu is metropolitan, adding luster to Virginia Beach’s burgeoning Town Center.
-Start with Prince Edward Island mussels simmered in a savory tomato-Pinot Noir broth and tossed with arugula before designing your own charcuterie-cheese board or advancing celery seed and pink peppercorn seared mahi or roast rack of lamb with thyme braised lentils and orange-mint crème fraîche.
+Sonoma’s wine cellar favors small vineyard makers over mass-produced, household names, and offers intriguing flights along with bottles and by-the-glass pours.
+The American-based, internationally influenced menu is metropolitan, adding luster to Virginia Beach’s Town Center.
+Start with tuna tartare with Belgian endive or roasted beet caprese before designing your own charcuterie-cheese board or advancing to grass-fed rib-eye with kohlrabi and leek ragoût, grilled scallions, roasted asparagus and pomegranate pesto butter, or flash-fried, almond-encrusted scallops with vanilla chipotle couscous, spinach and grilled banana.
+Strawberry compote and Chantilly cream lacing white chocolate cake provides a sweet finish.
 A private room holds frequent wine dinners.